openethereum/openethereum.github.io/Quick-start.md

 # Quick Start

 There are a few ways of proceeding here.
 You can build Parity from the sources; you can install Parity from our binary releases for Ubuntu and Mac/Homebrew or, if you're on an Ubuntu Snappy platform, just use our Snappy App.
-Support for Windows was added in version 1.2, as planned in issue [#462](https://github.com/ethcore/parity/issues/462).
+Support for Windows was added in version 1.2.
 Other Unix-like environments should work (assuming you have the latex *nix installed); we're not going to expend much effort supporting them, though build PRs are welcome.

 ## Quick Start: Building from the CLI